The Miz: WWE Champion (2010–2011)

-At Extreme Rules on May 1, The Miz lost the WWE Championship to Cena in a triple threat steel cage match, also involving John Morrison, ending his reign at 160 days.
-He then failed to regain the championship from Cena again in an "I Quit" match at Over the Limit on May 22, after failed interference from Riley.
-The following night on Raw, the Anonymous Raw General Manager denied The Miz's request for another WWE Championship match; Miz blamed Riley for being unable to regain the championship.
+At Extreme Rules on May 1, the Miz lost the WWE Championship to Cena in a triple threat steel cage match, also involving John Morrison, ending his reign at 160 days.
+He had rematches against Cena for the WWE Championship on the May 2 episode of Raw, and in an "I Quit" match at Over the Limit on May 22, but failed to regain the title.
+The following night on Raw, the Anonymous Raw General Manager denied the Miz's request for another WWE Championship match; the Miz blamed Riley for being unable to regain the championship.
 Riley then attacked him, turning Riley into a fan favorite.
-At Capitol Punishment on June 19, Miz lost to Riley.
+At Capitol Punishment on June 19, the Miz lost to Riley.
 The Miz also failed to win Raw's Money in the Bank ladder match at the titular event on July 17.
-After the WWE Championship was declared vacant by Vince McMahon, Miz would enter into a tournament to crown a new champion, defeating Riley and Kofi Kingston to advance to the finals, where he lost to Rey Mysterio.
-At SummerSlam on August 14, Miz, R-Truth, and Alberto Del Rio lost to Mysterio, Kingston and Morrison.
+After the WWE Championship was declared vacant by Vince McMahon, the Miz entered into a tournament to crown a new champion, defeating Riley and Kofi Kingston to advance to the finals, where he lost to Rey Mysterio.
+At SummerSlam on August 14, the Miz, R-Truth, and Alberto Del Rio lost to Mysterio, Kingston and Morrison.